anirban1195/anirban/_posts/2019-12-30-understanding-scaling-grades-1.markdown

 While this is somewhat good approximation, the original distribution has a much longer tail.
 So our model is not as good.
 I will try to make a follow up post on this.
 At this point however I was curious to see if these skewed distributions are just peculiar to this course or a general characteristic.
 Fortunately I have dataset for another course.
 Hmm... that does not look like a Gaussian at all.
 Maybe because the scores are already normalized we get such a skewed distribution.
 Lets then look at the raw totals from labs, recitation and exams.
+As usual first step is to read the data and normalize everthing to 1.
 {% highlight python %}
+df = pd.read_csv('/home/anirban/Projects/gradebook/course2_fall.csv')
 a = df['Weighted Total [Total Pts: up to 179.7 Percentage] |4388776']/100.0
 labAvg = df['Total Lab [Total Pts: up to 130 Score] |4712224'].astype(float)/130.0
 recAvg = df['Total Rec [Total Pts: up to 130 Score] |4712221'].astype(float)/130.0